Icinga/icinga2/doc/4-configuring-icinga-2.md

 In order to find the best strategy for your own configuration, ask yourself the following questions:

-* Do your hosts share a common group of services (for example linux hosts with disk, load, etc checks)?
+* Do your hosts share a common group of services (for example linux hosts with disk, load, etc. checks)?
 * Only a small set of users receives notifications and escalations for all hosts/services?

 If you can at least answer one of these questions with yes, look for the